If you’ve dreamed of staying in a wonderfully restored, traditional house in a real Cretan village - you have found it.

 The singularity of this resort lies in the materials that were used during construction.
 There are locally resourced stones, for exterior and interior walls, and wood and marble.
 The traditional fireplaces are another significant element.
 Perhaps the most eye-catching detail is the integration of rocks and rock formations with other building elements within the resort.

-At the centre of the complex is a larger building, a common area with breath-taking views.
+At the center of the complex is a larger building, a common area with breath-taking views.
 Here, guests delight in traditional breakfasts and a rich choice of traditional dishes prepared by village women, made from fresh, local ingredients nurtured by Mother Earth for centuries in this unspoiled area.
 The meals are nothing less than typical Cretan / Greek food – just great and so delicious.
 The rates are very modest compared to what you get in return.

 Here you’ll also find the reception area.
 During the summer, the lavish breakfast is served in the shady courtyards with a view to the Libyan Sea.